Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Snowflakes -> Granular snow -> Névé -> Firn -> Glacial ice

 Glacial ice has a density of 850kg/m^3^.
-It is rock hard and feels glassy and is almost translucent.
+It is rock hard, feels glassy and is almost translucent.

-The glacier mass balance is the total **sum** of all the **accumulation** (snow, ice, freezing rain) and melt or **ice loss** (from calving icebergs, melting, sublimation) across the entire glacier, or ablation.
+The glacier mass balance is the total **sum** of all the **accumulation** (snow, ice, freezing rain) and melt or **ice loss** (from calving icebergs, melting, sublimation) across the entire glacier, or amount of ablation.

 Over a year, the graph of mass balance in a northern hemisphere glacier may look like this in an ideal scenario:
 ![Diagram of the Glacial Mass Balance in a glacier, oscillating between minimum and maximum glacier mass ](https://cheatsheet-assets.ibaguette.com/alevel/geography/MassBalance.jpg)

 An equilibrium is reached between accumulation and ablation are equal.
-This point may be reached between the accumulation extreme in winter, and the ablation extreme in the summer season.
+This point may be reached between the accumulation extreme in winter and the ablation extreme in the summer season.

 Layers of snow within the ice give evidence of the way that it has formed.